Rooting Out Modern Slavery in Coffee Supply Chains

 In summer 2013, Catholic Relief Services learned that 15 coffee estates in Brazil were included on the “Dirty List.”
 The revelation raised serious questions for CRS.
 We contacted Repórter Brasil seeking answers that would raise our “coffee IQ” and inform fellow stakeholders in the coffee sector.
 Our questions included:

-- What constitutes slave labor on coffee plantations in Brazil?
+- What constitutes slave labor on coffee farms in Brazil?

 - What is the scope of the problem?